Bumblefoot Chicken Picture

 Is It Normal for a Chicken to Start Limping?

-No. Chickens are not built to walk around on sharp objects or rough surfaces that cause pain, so when they begin to limp, the reason is usually an injury.
+No. Chickens cannot walk around on sharp objects or rough surfaces that cause pain, so when they limp, it is usually because of an injury.

 Injuries can occur from various sources, including building materials used in the coop and run, sharp objects around the yard, parasitic infestations, and injuries from predators.